Whey Peptides

 Effective Dosage

-20 g/day (hydrolyzed whey protein) based on blood pressure study; No established dose for other uses
+20 g/day (hydrolyzed whey protein) based on blood pressure study; No established universal dose

 What the Science Says